Close Menu

 Social Security Disability Insurance (SSDI):

 SSDI benefits are for those who can no longer work due to a severe medical condition.
 The amount of money you receive from SSDI benefits is based on the taxes you paid during your working years.
-To qualify for SSDI, you must have earned enough “work credits” to qualify.
-Learn more about work credits and SSD benefits.
+To qualify for SSDI benefits, you must have earned enough “work credits.”
+Learn about work credits and SSD benefits.

 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
 The amount of work credits you will need depends on how old you are when you apply.
-If you haven’t earned enough work credits at the time you apply, then you will only be able to file for SSI benefits.
+If you haven’t earned enough work credits at the time you file your application, then you will only be able to file for SSI benefits.

 Supplemental Security Income (SSI):